Tag: E. George Aaron

 E. George Aaron

-E GEORGE AARON was one of Camden’s leading citizens during the 1930s, 1940s, and 1950s, serving on the school board, the City Commission, and as Director of Public Safety from October of 1949 until May of 1959.
-He took ill shortly after losing his bid for re-election to the City Commission in May of 1959 and passed away in May of 1960.
+E. George Aaron was one of Camden’s leading citizens during the 1930s, 1940s, and 1950s, serving on the school board, the City Commission, and as Director of Public Safety from October of 1949 until May of 1959.
+He took ill shortly after losing his bid for re-election to the City Commission in May of 1959…

 E. George Aaron, Ex-Camden Aide, Attorney, Is Dead